vulcand/vulcand/documentation/source/proxy.rst

 .. code-block:: etcd

  # Set example.com as default host returned in case if SNI is not available
- etcdctl set /vulcand/hosts/example.com/options '{"Default": true}'
+ etcdctl set /vulcand/hosts/example.com/host '{"Settings": {"Default": true}}'

 Metrics
 --------

-Metrics are provided for locations and endpoints:
+Metrics are provided for frontends and servers:

 .. code-block:: javascript

  {
    "Verdict":{
-      "IsBad":false,    // Verdict will specify if there's something wrong with the endpoint "Anomalies":null  // Anomalies can be populated if Vulcand detects something unusual },
+      "IsBad":false,    // Verdict will specify if there's something wrong with the server "Anomalies":null  // Anomalies can be populated if Vulcand detects something unusual },
    "Counters":{             // Counters in a rolling time window